whisthq/whist/ecs-host-service/README.md

 From an EC2 instance, you can run the host service via `make run`.
 Note that the service must be run as `root` since it manages `systemd` and `docker`, so make sure that your Linux user has permission to use `sudo` and be prepared to supply your password.

 If you want to test the host service with our production Sentry configuration, use the command `make runprod`.
 Note that this will count against our Sentry logging quotas, and also attempt to start the ECS Agent!
-As such, we only recommend you try to do that on an Fractal-optimized AWS EC2 instance (see `ecs-host-setup/`).
+As such, we only recommend you try to do that on an Fractal-optimized AWS ECS instance that was started by the webserver (see `ecs-host-setup/`).

 ### Design Decisions

 This service will not restart on crash/panic, since that could lead to an inconsistency between the actually running containers and the data left on the filesystem.
 Instead, we note that if the service crashes, no new containers will be able to report themselves to the Fractal webserver(s), meaning there will be no new connections to the EC2 host and once all running containers are disconnected, the instance will be spun down.

-We never use `os.exit()` or any of the `log.fatal()` variants, since we want to send out a message to our Fractal webserver(s) and/or Sentry upon the death of this service (this is done with a `defer` function call, which runs after `panic` but not after `exit`).
+We never use `os.exit()` or any of the `log.fatal()` variants, or even plain `panic()`s, since we want to send out a message to our Fractal webserver(s) and/or Sentry upon the death of this service (this is done with a `defer` function call, which runs after `logger.Panic()` but not after `exit`).

-For more details, see the comments at the beginning of `main()` and `shutdownHostService()`.
+For more details, see the comments and deferred cleanup function at the beginning of `main()`.

 ## Styling